Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Homogeneous -forms

-It is of great importance to study the case when the frequency function is constant.
+Let us now focus on the case when the frequency function is constant.
 In the case of harmonic $0$-forms, that is, when $u$ is a harmonic function, the homogeneous condition $\nabla_{r\partial_r} u = h(r)u$ is equivalent to

-where $g$ is an eigenfunction with eigenvalue $s(s+m-2)$.
-Thus the set of possible degrees $s$, denoted as $\cD(C(X))$, is determined by the spectrum of the cross section $X$.
-The following lemma, based on a lemma of Cheeger-Tian \cite{CheegerTian}, characterizes the homogeneous condition in the case of {\em harmonic $1$-forms}.
+where $g$ is an eigenfunction on the cross section $Y$ with eigenvalue $s(s+m-2)$.
+Thus the set of possible degrees $s$, denoted as $\cD(C(Y))$, is determined by the spectrum of the cross section $Y$.
+The following lemma, based on a lemma of Cheeger-Tian~\cite[Lemma 7.27]{CheegerTian}, characterizes the homogeneous condition in the case of harmonic $1$-forms.